ML4AU/Intro-to-HPC-for-ML-on-M3/_episodes/02-Why-use-a-HPC.md

 - You have code that runs for a very long time, and want to outsource that work off of your local workstation.
-- You have code which can be scaled across multiple CPUs or GPUs, and want to takw advantage of the cluster to scale your code.
+- You have code which can be scaled across multiple CPUs or GPUs, and want to take advantage of the cluster to scale your code.

-Usually, someone moves to the HPC when they realise they're being limited by their existing computational equipment.
+Usually, someone moves to the HPC when they realise they're being limited by their existing resources.

 > ## Research restriction
 >